Etzbach

 Etzbach is a municipality in the district of Altenkirchen, in Rhineland-Palatinate, Germany.

 Transport

-Etzbach has a stop on the Sieg Railway which is served by line RB90 (Limburg - Westerburg - Hachenburg - Altenkirchen - Au (Sieg) - Kirchen - Siegen.
+Etzbach has a stop on the Sieg Railway which is served by line RB90 (Limburg - Westerburg - Hachenburg - Altenkirchen - Au (Sieg) - Kirchen - Siegen of DreiLänderBahn, a section of Hessische Landesbahn (HLB).

+Also the local bus line 261, 284 and 288 connect Etzbach to the public transport, Etzbach is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 923.